What is trade credit insurance?

 What is included in a trade credit insurance policy

-Your credit insurance company usually analyses and keeps you informed of the financial situation and creditworthiness of your new and existing customers, in order to help you assess how likely they are to pay their invoices on time and avoid potentially risky customers.
+Your insurer usually analyses and keeps you informed of the financial situation and creditworthiness of your new and existing customers, in order to help you assess how likely they are to pay their invoices on time and avoid potentially risky customers.

-Your credit insurance company will let you know the credit limit they are prepared to insure for each customer, meaning the maximum amount they will indemnify if that customer fails to pay.
+Your insurer will let you know the credit limit they are prepared to insure for each customer, meaning the maximum amount they will indemnify if that customer fails to pay.

 This way, you can anticipate the risk of bad debt and adjust your credit control policy in real time.

-This dimension is key: your credit insurance company should not be a simple service provider, but an actual partner who accompanies you over the long term and advises you on a daily basis for the sake of your commercial development.
+This dimension is key: your insurer should not be a simple service provider, but an actual partner who accompanies you over the long term and advises you on a daily basis for the sake of your commercial development.

-In the event of unpaid invoices, you inform your credit insurance company.
-If your policy includes debt insurance, your credit insurance company will start the debt collection procedures by investigating and trying to collect overdue payment: after all, your customer just might need more time to pay you.
-If your customer has gone bankrupt, your credit insurance company will deal with the receiver or liquidator on your behalf.
+In the event of unpaid invoices, you inform your insurer.
+If your policy includes debt collection, your insurer will start the debt collection procedures by investigating and trying to collect payment: after all, your customer just might need more time to pay you.
+If your customer has gone bankrupt, your insurer will deal with the receiver or liquidator on your behalf.

 This service allows you to optimise your organisation by outsourcing a task that is potentially very costly and time-consuming.